Overview

 No ski experience is required.

-Skiers are responsible for having both skate and classic equipment.
+Skiers are responsible for leasing or purchasing skate and classic equipment.

 - An age-appropriate U.S. Ski & Snowboard license is required in addition to base tuition fees.